kornysietsma/deduplicatr/README.md

 Currently this needs Java 7, and leningen 2.0+ to run - you can use "lein uberjar" to produce a standalone runnable jar, for running without clojure/leiningen.

-Usage at this stage is simple:
+Usage at this stage is fairly simple:

-$ lein run [base directory]
+$ lein run [directories]

+$ java -jar deduplicatr.jar [directories]

 This will scan all files in the directory, then print out all duplicate directories / files, largest first.
 Pipe the results through "less" or similar if you get a lot of output

+For help/options you need to specify '--' to skip leiningen option processing:

+$ lein run -- -h

+$ java -jar deduplicatr.jar -h

+You can ignore files and directories with "-i" and a comma-separated list of names - note this is only exact names at this stage (and you can't ignore a name with a comma in it!).
+By default the MacOS metadata file ".DS_Store" is ignored, but you can specify your own list:

+$ lein run -- -i ".git,.svn,.DS_Store" foo/bar

+$ java -jar deduplicatr.jar -i ".git,.svn,.DS_Store" foo/bar

 ## Documentation
 Introductory documentation is in [the wiki on github](https://github.com/kornysietsma/deduplicatr/wiki).